joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

 &nbsp;

 It was a shame we had to leave the cat back, seemed really friendly.
 Belly full and kitty pet, we decided to move on.
-Driving through the monsoons is a sheer bliss, especially if it&#8217;s not raining.
-Lush greenery everywhere, the cool breeze blowing, it&#8217;s really hard to not park your car aside and step out and soak in the breeze and the atmosphere.
+Driving through the monsoons is a sheer bliss, especially if it's not raining.
+Lush greenery everywhere, the cool breeze blowing, it's really hard to not park your car aside and step out and soak in the breeze and the atmosphere.

 <div id="attachment_972" style="width: 1623px" class="wp-caption aligncenter">
   <img class="wp-image-972 size-full" src="https://images.sbhat.me/sb/2016/07/ChannaPatna.jpg" alt="Empty roads en route to Hassan.
 Pic taken near ChannaPatna" width="1613" height="1210" />